dcm4che/dcm4chee-conf/readme.md

     org.dcm4che.conf.storage = db_blobs

-Alternatively, e.g. for development purposes, one can simple json file config storage (org.dcm4che.conf.storage = json_file)
+Alternatively, e.g. for development/testing purposes, one can use simple json file config storage (org.dcm4che.conf.storage = json_file)

-## Transactions and caching
+## Transactions

-Read access to configuration is always performed against the shared (non-blocking) reader cache.
+All configuration modifying operations are transactional.
+Config modifications will NOT join any ongoing transaction.
+To perform multiple config-related operations in a single transaction, one has to use batching.

+On transaction commit, configuration integrity check is performed.
+After successful commit, all cluster nodes are notified (see Config change notifications) so they can perform some actions upon config updates.

+Both the cache and the DB participate in the 2-phase commit of the transaction.

+## Locking
 Writes to the configuration are done in an exclusive manner - one write at most is done at a time within the cluster.
 This greatly simplifies concurrency concerns and at the same time, due to the not-so-volatile nature of configuration (rare updates), is not critical to the overall system performance.
-If no batch is used (see Batching section), a standalone call to dicomConfiguration .persist/.merge is similar to a batch with one operation.
-Once a transaction succeeds, reader cache is updated.
-On transaction commit, configuration integrity check is performed.

-In a cluster setup, each node maintains a separate cache.
-As already mentioned, writer cache is exclusive, and, additionally, modifying the config acquires a cluster-wide db-based pessimistic lock.
-If the modification succeeds, the cache is synchronously updated on other nodes (max consistency), and the nodes are then notified with JMS (see Config change notifications) so they can perform some actions upon config updates.
+Every call to a method that modifies the configuration thus acquires a pessimistic lock on a certain db record (dcm4che_config table, path = "/misc/locking/dblock").

+Running a batch acquires the same exclusive lock.

+## Caching

+Access to the configuration is always performed against a replicated clustered Infinispan cache.
+This implies that if a modification succeeds, the cache is synchronously updated on other cluster nodes (max consistency).
+The cache contains the full configuration at all times.
+This simplification should not be a concern unless the configuration size exceeds e.g. 50 MB.
+The actual content of the cache is the low-level configuration representation, i.e. not typesafe configurable objects, but json-like primitives.

+The cache uses READ-COMMITTED isolation.
+The updates are therefore only visible to other readers after the successful transaction commit.

 ## Batching

 To perform multiple changes as a single atomic operation, one should use `org.dcm4che3.conf.api.DicomConfiguration.runBatch` / `org.dcm4che3.conf.core.api.Configuration.runBatch` methods.
-The batch will be executed in a new transaction.
-It is guaranteed that at most one batch is executed at the same time (cluster-aware pessimistic locking is used).
+The batch will be executed in a separate new transaction.
+It is guaranteed that at most one batch is executed at the same time, and also that no other config modifications will be done during the batch execution.
-Accessing the configuration within a batch also gives an isolation guarantee - a batch is given an exclusive cache.
-The configuration will be fully reloaded from the backend into that cache, and all the reads/writes will be performed against it.

 ## Hash-based optimistic locking